 (405) 414-7000 Carol

-For example, if a property has been on the market a long time and the builder has a lot sunk into it, then you have some room.
+Say a property has been on the market a while and the builder has a lot sunk into it, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was just finished, it's unlikely you'll get a deal.
+However, if a home was recently finished, don't count on being able to get a deal.

-Finding you a new home that meets your family's needs and matches your budget will be my #1 priority.
+Finding you a new home that meets your needs and matches your budget will be my #1 objective.
 Give me a call at

 (405) 414-7000 Carol to begin the search for your new home today.